-- 4.1 Twice each month members of the Council meet for the purpose of constituting the Escape Review Committee.
+- 4.1 On a fortnightly basis members of the Council meet for the purpose of constituting the Escape Review Committee.
 The function of this Committee is to deal with applications on behalf of inmates (non Serious Offenders) who have been classified as escapees within the meaning of the Regulation.
 The consequences of being so classified include confinement in correctional centres designated as being suitable to house inmates classified as escapees, possible limited access to certain developmental programs, and exclusion from pre-release leave programs.
 Applications from Serious Offenders who are classified as escapees are reviewed at the meetings for Serious Offenders (see Section 1). - 4.2 Once an inmate has been classified by the Commissioner of Corrective Services in this way, he or she cannot be removed from that classification except on a recommendation to that effect from the Committee to the Commissioner approved by the latter.
-In order for the Committee to so recommend, it must be satisfied on the material before it, that there are special circumstances for so doing. - Clause 24 of Crimes (Administration of Sentences) Regulation 2008 provides, in effect, that an inmate "who commits an escape offence" is to be classified within one or other of the escape risk classifications prescribed.
-However the Clause appears to give rise to some difficulties as to the meaning to be given to the expression "escape offence", which is defined as meaning "an offence of escaping from lawful custody or an offence of attempting or conspiring to escape from lawful custody.
-"This is so "whether or not he or she is prosecuted." - The perceived difficulty arises in circumstances where the relevant inmate has not been convicted (i.e. found by judicial process) of an escape offence, but it is nevertheless asserted that his conduct brings him within the definition of escape offence.
+In order for the Committee to so recommend, it must be satisfied on the material before it, that there are special circumstances for so doing. - 4.3 Clause 24 of Crimes (Administration of Sentences) Regulation 2008 provides, in effect, that an inmate "who commits an escape offence" is to be classified within one or other of the escape risk classifications prescribed.
+However the clause appears to give rise to some difficulties as to the meaning to be given to the expression "escape offence", which is defined as meaning "an offence of escaping from lawful custody or an offence of attempting or conspiring to escape from lawful custody."
+This is so whether or not the person is prosecuted. - 4.4 The perceived difficulty arises in circumstances where the relevant inmate has not been convicted (i.e. found by judicial process) of an escape offence, but it is nevertheless asserted that his conduct brings him within the definition of escape offence.
 There is no provision as to how such an assertion is to be tested, nor as to the procedure by which the alleged conduct may be "found' to be an escape offence.
 Arguably, this constitutes either a separate administrative power in the Commissioner or at least blurs boundaries in respect of the common law and express statutory provisions, e.g. s.310A, Crimes Act, 1900.
-This unsatisfactory state of affairs was also pointed out in previous Annual Reports of the Council. - 4.5 During 2011 a total of 58 applications were considered by the Committee, and in respect of 36 of those applications Council made a recommendation that their escape risk classification be removed.
-The Commissioner (or his delegate) approved 31 of these recommendations. - 4.6 The Special E Review Committee was approved by the Commissioner in 2005 to consider progression in classification for those inmates who meet certain criteria including that the inmate was not behind a secure barrier of a correctional centre (unless the escapee was being held in custody as a fine defaulter at the time of the escape), and that the inmate did not incur a custodial sentence of more than 6 months in respect of the escape. - 4.7 During 2011 only 1 application was considered by the Special E Review Committee, and in respect of the application Council made a recommendation that the escape risk classification be removed.
-The Commissioner (or his delegate) approved the recommendation.
+This unsatisfactory state of affairs was also pointed out in previous Annual Reports of the Council. - 4.5 During 2013 a total of 71 applications were considered by the Committee, and in respect of 48 of those applications Council made a recommendation that their escape risk classification be removed.
+The Commissioner (or his delegate) approved 45 of these recommendations. - 4.6 The Special E Review Committee was approved by the Commissioner in 2005 to consider progression in classification for those inmates who meet certain criteria including that the inmate was not behind a secure barrier of a correctional centre (unless the escapee was being held in custody as a fine defaulter at the time of the escape), and that the inmate did not incur a custodial sentence of more than 6 months in respect of the escape. - 4.7 During 2013 there were no applications to be considered by the Special E Review Committee.